Aarti Mehta Kroll uncovers Berlin’s most Scottish pub and finds a hair-raising selection of whiskies…

 “That is what it was like in Germany in the 1970s,” says Christian Mirus, the German owner of Loch Ness, a Scottish-themed whisky bar in Lichterfelde.

-While it’s possible to find whisky tastings in the city, bars that offer a decent selection of the famed tipple, trendy spots run by members of cult Scottish indie bands, and even an annual whisky festival (in Köpenick), Loch Ness goes a step further by presenting a comprehensive “Scottish” experience that runs from food and decor to the superlative selection of drinks on offer.
+While it’s possible to find whisky tastings in the city, bars that offer a decent selection of the famed tipple, trendy spots opened by members of cult Scottish indie bands, and even an annual whisky festival (in Köpenick!), Loch Ness goes a step further by presenting a comprehensive “Scottish” experience that runs from food and decor to the superlative selection of drinks on offer.

 The idea came, as you might expect, from Christian’s travels to Scotland.
 His first visit was in 1993 and since then he’s been going back three or four times a year.
 His growing interest in the world of whisky eventually came back with him to Berlin, where he established a whisky society with a group of friends.
 In 2009, while doing a tasting during the annual Strohballenfest in Berlin-Buckow, visitors asked where they could try whiskys in the city; Loch Ness was born soon after.